For the Media – Reviews

 firstname.lastname@example.org.
 The author may be reached at 970-988-6095.

 Tell us a bit about your family.
-I have been married for 35 years.
-My husband and I have two sons, a daughter-in-law, and a grandson.
+I have been married for 40 years.
+My husband and I have two sons, a daughter-in-law, and two grandsons.

 What is your favorite quality about yourself?
 I am very detail oriented, which I feel is an essential ingredient when writing a series.
 For example, a character can’t have blue eyes in one book and brown eyes in another.